-Through seed funding, grants, equity/debt financing by organisations such as the IEEE, USADF, USAID, GE Africa, European Union, All On, Rural Electrification Agency/Rural Electrification Fund, UNDP, and the Bank of Industry, GVE has successfully implemented 13 mini-grid projects across the country with new projects in the pipeline Plateau, Rivers, Kogi, Anambra and the FCT.
+Through seed funding, grants, and equity/debt financing by organizations such as the IEEE, USADF, USAID, GE Africa, European Union, All On, Rural Electrification Agency/Rural Electrification Fund, UNDP, and the Bank of Industry, GVE has successfully implemented 13 mini-grid projects across the country, with new projects in the pipeline in Plateau, Rivers, Kogi, Anambra, and the FCT.

-GVE hopes towards achieving SDG7 – affordable and clean energy for all – while putting smiles on people’s faces, this they have been doing across various communities like Bisanti, Kolwa, Onono, Kolaku, and Egbeke.
+GVE hopes to contribute to achieving SDG7 – affordable and clean energy for all – while putting smiles on people’s faces, which they have been doing across various communities like Bisanti, Kolwa, Onono, Kolaku, and Egbeke.
 The company’s target is to serve 3.6 million people in Nigeria and expand into the West African market over the next few years.

 Approved by GVE-GROUP